 8. Start a Referral Program

 Referrals are the highest-converting lead source for most local businesses.
-A customer referred by someone they trust is four times more likely to make a purchase compared to a cold lead.
+A customer referred by someone they trust is far more likely to buy compared to a cold lead.
 Yet most businesses rely on referrals happening organically rather than creating a system to encourage them.

 A structured referral program does not need to be complicated.
 Offer an existing customer a credit, discount, or small gift card for every new customer they send your way.
-A Long Island landscaping company offering a $50 credit per referral, for example, turns every happy customer into an active salesperson for the cost of a modest incentive.
+A modest credit per referral turns every happy customer into an active salesperson for the cost of a small incentive.

 9. Send Follow-Up Emails and Texts

 Most leads do not convert on the first interaction.
-Research from InsideSales.com shows that 80% of sales require at least five follow-up contacts, yet 44% of salespeople give up after just one follow-up.
-This gap represents an enormous opportunity for businesses willing to stay in touch.
+Most sales require several follow-up touches, yet many salespeople give up after just one attempt.
+That gap represents an enormous opportunity for businesses willing to stay in touch.

 Set up automated email and text sequences that nurture leads after an initial inquiry.
 A simple three-message sequence over seven days that provides value, answers common questions, and includes a clear call to action can dramatically improve your conversion rate.
 The businesses that follow up fastest and most consistently win the customer.